codehsbooks/apjava/Classes-And-Object-Oriented-Programming/introduction-to-classes-and-objects.md

     {
         // Create the rectangle
         Rectangle rect = new Rectangle(20, 8);
-        // This will print ""Rectangle with width: 20 and height: 8 and area: 160" System.out.println(rect);
+        // This will print "Rectangle with width: 20 and height: 8 and area: 160" System.out.println(rect);
     }
 }